Copycat Caribou Coffee Sparkling Peach Black Tea is sweet and fizzy. Simple and perfectly refreshing!

-I’ve mentioned a couple times in the past week or so that I am newly obsessed with Caribou Coffee’s Sparkling Peach Black Tea.
+I am newly obsessed with Caribou Coffee’s Sparkling Peach Black Tea.
 It’s fizzy.
 It’s sweet.
-But it’s also $3.60 for a medium, and even when I specify “light ice”, you know that cup still comes jam packed.
+But it’s also $5 for a small and even when I specify “light ice” it still comes jam packed.

 Don’t like black tea?
 Nix it and enjoy an Italian Peach Soda by mixing the peach simple syrup with club soda.
-Feeling frisky?
-Add a shot of vodka (oo or sweet tea vodka!) or mix the peach simple syrup with champagne.
 Craving dessert?
-Add a scoop of vanilla gelato on top!
+Add a scoop of vanilla gelato on top.
 Me?
 I’m sticking with the original Sparkling Peach Black Tea.
 It is perfection!

 Start the Sparkling Peach Black Tea by brewing your favorite black tea.
-I used this Trader Joe’s Mango Black Tea.
+I like Trader Joe’s Mango Black Tea.
 Usually it’s a 1:1 ratio of cup of water to tea bag, but read the steeping instructions just in case.
 Once brewed, chill in the fridge.

 Next make that peach ridiculously-simple syrup!
 First combine 1 cup each water and sugar in a saucepan.

 Bring the mixture to a boil, stirring occasionally, then lower the heat and simmer for 5 minutes.
 Remove the pot from the heat and let it cool completely then strain out the peaches.
-Simple, right?!
+I told you — simple!

 Assembly time!

-Fill your glass with ice then fill halfway with the chilled black tea.
+Fill glasses with ice then fill halfway up with the chilled black tea.

-Add 2-3 Tablespoons chilled peach ridiculously-simple syrup, depending on how sweet & peachy you want your drink.
+Add 2-3 Tablespoons chilled peach simple syrup, depending on how sweet and peachy you want your drink.
 This is a big bonus of making sweetened teas or drinks at home.
 YOU control the amount of sugar you add, and not the coffee house barista!

 Finally, top with club soda.